-- 1) Contractor must provide a delegation report that describes: - a) All contractual relationships with behavioral health Subcontractors and Downstream Entities including: - i.
-Name of behavioral health Subcontractor and Downstream Entity; - ii.
+- 1) Contractor must provide a delegation report that describes: - a) All contractual relationships with behavioral health Subcontractors and Downstream SubcontractorEntities including: - i.
+Name of behavioral health Subcontractor and Downstream SubcontractorEntity; - ii.
 Type of behavioral health Subcontractor; - iii.
 Description of all delegated and sub-delegated functions; and - iv.
-Purpose and justification for delegation. - b) Contractor's oversight responsibilities for all delegated obligations. - c) How Contractor oversees or intends to oversee access, parity, quality improvement, and health equity functions that are delegated to behavioral health Subcontractors and any Downstream Entities. - d) How Contractor oversees or intends to oversee all delegated activities, including details regarding key personnel who will be overseeing such delegated functions. - 2) Contractor must submit a delegation report by December 31, 2024.
+Purpose, reason, and justification for delegation. - b) Contractor's oversight responsibilities for all delegated obligations. - c) How Contractor oversees or intends to oversee access, parity, quality improvement, and health equity functions that are delegated to behavioral health Subcontractors and any Downstream SubcontractorEntities. - d) How Contractor oversees or intends to oversee all delegated activities, including details regarding key personnel who will be overseeing such delegated functions. - 2) Contractor must submit a delegation report by December 31, 2024.
 Covered California will not require annual submission of a delegation report unless changes are made at which point Contractor must resubmit an updated report to Covered California annually.
-To reduce administrative burden, Contractor may provide Covered California with delegation reports that are submitted by Contractor for the Covered California Individual line of business, the California Department of Health Care Services (DHCS), or the California Public Employees' Retirement System (CalPERS) if Contractor uses the same delegation arrangements for the products offered under these programs.
+To reduce administrative burden, Contractor may provide Covered California with delegation reports that are submitted by Contractor to the California Department of Health Care Services (DHCS) or the California Public Employees' Retirement System (CalPERS) if Contractor uses the same delegation arrangements for the products offered under these programs.